The smell reached Ji-yoo before the food did.

 She set the tray on the coffee table, then paused.
 Looked at the couch.
 Looked at the armchair.
 Looked at the large archway leading to the dining room, where a long mahogany table sat beneath a crystal chandelier — set for twelve, with cloth napkins and silverware that belonged to a dead man.

 "The dining table.
 You should eat at the dining table.
-Not on a couch like a college student."
+Not on a couch like a college student," Hua laid out, chef's efficiency cutting through the awkwardness

 Ji-yoo looked at Alessia.
 Alessia looked at Ji-yoo.
 Neither of them moved.